Applications / Semiconductor

 Reticle Handling in EUV Lithography: Why Every Micron of Vibration Costs Yield

-This article examines the reticle stage requirements, the physics linking vibration to yield loss, and why motor selection is a pivotal design decision.
+This article examines the reticle stage requirements, the physics linking vibration to yield loss, and why motor selection (see the technology selection framework) is a pivotal design decision.

 EUV Overlay Budget and the Reticle's Contribution